 The TREP Adapter shares the load of user subscriptions among multiple threads as configured by the user.
 For more information , see Threads.

-The TREP Adapter can handle Reuters charting data.
+The TREP Adapter can handle Refinitiv charting data.

 For details on how to configure how charting data is stored, see TS1.